bssoyer/HopfieldNetwork/README.md

 This implementation allows exploration of fundamental Hopfield network dynamics and the application of Hebbian learning for pattern storage and recall.

+### The Role of the Energy Function
+The energy function provides a theoretical understanding of why the network settles into stable states (attractors).
+Each update that changes a neuron's state decreases (or does not change) this energy, ensuring the network doesn't oscillate indefinitely and eventually finds a minimum.
+The stored patterns ideally correspond to these energy minima.

+Why have we not applied the energy function?
+Because it is not strictly necessary for the network to operate.
+Our network stores patterns by modifying weights (Hebbian learning) and recalls patterns by iteratively updating neuron states based on the weighted sum of inputs.
+This update process implicitly follows the gradient of the energy landscape without your code needing to calculate the value of `E` at each step.
+The network "finds its way" to a minimum based on local rules.

+If our network successfully stores and recalls patterns, the absence of an explicit energy calculation function doesn't mean the core associative memory demonstration is flawed.
+The primary goal is often to show this recall behavior.
+For the demonstration projects, HopfieldNetworkSRP/LCP  using the energy function is not a significant drawback for demonstrating the fundamental recall capabilities of our Hopfield network.

+However, calculating the energy of different states (initial distorted patterns, intermediate states, final converged patterns, stored reference patterns) can provide valuable insights since
++ We can numerically verify that stored patterns are indeed low-energy states.
++ We can see if the energy decreases during the recall process.
++ It helps understand the "depth" of attractors or diagnose issues if the network gets stuck in unexpected states.
+These would be interesting extensions to the Hopfield network projects.

 ### Setting the Environment
 Visual Studio Community 2022 is the preferred platform for running this project, which does not use external libraries or open-source software.
 However, previous releases of Visual Studio (2019, 2017, 2015, etc.) shall not pose any problems with the source code, because the app is written in plain C language.